 T 416 925 4222 Ext.225

 Janna has been with Craft Ontario since 2007, and in 2009 graduated with a degree in Criticism and Curatorial Practice from OCAD University.
 She has held the position of Curator and Director of Programming since 2014.
-With a background in philosophy and cultural theory, as well as two years of working as a ceramic studio assistant, she helps guide Craft Ontario’s four core areas of focus to address member needs, educate the public regarding contemporary craft practice by strengthening a critical approach to exhibitions.
-Balancing member professional development needs with public engagement, she currently has the lead role in administrating the Craft Ontario Gallery, in addition to coordinating the annual Craft Awards program, producing web and print design, as well as working with student intern positions.
+With a background in philosophy and cultural theory, as well as two years of working as a ceramic studio assistant, she works to guide Craft Ontario’s four core areas of focus to address member needs, educate the public regarding contemporary craft practice, and advocate for the craft community.
+Balancing member professional development with public engagement, she currently has the lead role in directing organization growth and programming.
 Janna taught craft history courses for Sheridan College's Craft & Design Program 2011 - 2013, and currently serves on the Executive Committee of the Canadian Society of Decorative Arts.

 Meranda joined Craft Ontario in the Spring of 2013.
 She moved to Toronto from Barrie where she was the Financial Administrator for the YMCA of Simcoe/Muskoka.
 During her time with the YMCA she was responsible for a number of different areas in the finance department such as; daily banking, accounts payable, payroll, preparing for yearly audits, and many other duties in the accounting department.
 At Craft Ontario Meranda holds the dual role of Finance & Membership Controller.
 As Finance Controller she is responsible for the day-to-day operations of the Accounting Department including the coordination with Shop vendors.
 In her Membership role she is primarily responsible for membership and the management of member information, including processing of membership renewals or purchases, communicating with members on current issues and answering member inquires.